+resFullNode

+When set to a non-zero value set, reservations will get all node resources (threads) regardless of other reservation parameters.
+The other reservation parameters will be taken into account to determine how many nodes are needed to accommodate the reservation.

+For example, a reservations with a width of 8 and an nppn of 4 will reserve two nodes.
+When resFullNode is not set, batchCPCU interactiveCPCU

+ALPS would limit the user to launching only four instances of the application on each node.
+With resFullNode set, ALPS will still reserve two nodes but it will reserve all the hyper-threads and associated resources on both nodes.
+Also, the user would be allowed to launch as many application instances as there are hyper-threads.

-batchCPCU Specifies the default number of CPUs per compute unit for batch applications.
-The default on Gemini systems is 0. interactiveCPCU Specifies the default number of CPUs per compute unit for interactive applications.
-The default on Gemini systems is 0. pTagFreeDe lay Specifies the number of seconds to delay allocation of a PTag used previously.
+Specifies the default number of CPUs per compute unit for nodes whose allocation mode attribute is marked as batch.
+The default on Gemini systems is 0.

+Specifies the default number of CPUs per compute unit for nodes whose allocation mode attribute is marked as interactive.
+The default on Gemini systems is 0.

+pTagFreeDelay

+Specifies the number of seconds to delay allocation of a PTag used previously.
 (The current PTag allocation implementation rotates through the PTags range.)
 Default value is 30 seconds.

+cms

-CMS (Deferred implementation) Indicates whether or not ALPS will use CMS to store reservation and claim information.
-Valid settings are no and yes; the default setting is no. pTagGloball Nodes The minimum application size in nodes that forces ALPS to assign a global pTag value. pDomainMax Maximum number of concurrent pre-allocated protection domains allowed.
+(Deferred implementation) Indicates whether or not ALPS will use CMS to store reservation and claim information.
+Valid settings are no and yes; the default setting is no.

+pTagGlobalNodes

+The minimum application size in nodes that forces ALPS to assign a global pTag value.

+pDomainMax Maximum number of concurrent pre-allocated protection domains allowed.
 The default is 0 or disabled.
-The absolute maximum is 256 and apsched will silently truncate higher values to 256. pDomainIDs A comma separated list of one or more system service dedicated protection domain identifiers. cmsTimeout Maximum time in milliseconds that calls to CMS have before timing out. cmsLogTime Logs the calls that take longer than the time specified for cmsTimeout. sharedDir Note: ALPS_SHARED_DIR_PATH was removed from /etc/sysconfig/alps.
+The absolute maximum is 256 and apsched will silently truncate higher values to 256.

+pDomainIDs A comma separated list of one or more system service dedicated protection domain identifiers.

+cmsTimeout Maximum time in milliseconds that calls to CMS have before timing out.

+cmsLogTime Logs the calls that take longer than the time specified for cmsTimeout.

+sharedDir Note: ALPS_SHARED_DIR_PATH was removed from /etc/sysconfig/alps.

 (Required) Specifies the directory path to the file that contains ALPS control data.
 If ALPS_MOUNT_SHARED_FS is set to yes, this is assumed to be a mount point.
 Default is /ufs/alps_shared.
 For example: sharedDir /ufs/alps_shared.

+cleanSharedTimeout

+Time at which cleanShared calls time out.

+cleanSharedAge

+Remove files older than this age.

+cleanSharedInterval

+Time between apmgr cleanShared calls (in seconds).
+A value of 0 (zero) disables this feature.